Seelengrab/Seelengrab.github.io/articles/Running Julia baremetal on an Arduino/index.md

  * We add something to some register for our looping

 Granted, the binary is not as small as the one we compiled with `-Os` from C, but it should work!
 The only remaining step is to get rid of all those `.+0` jump labels, which would prevent us from actually looping.
-I've also dumping enabled relocation labels (that's the `R_AVR_7_PCREL` stuff) - these are inserted by the compiler make the code relocatable in an ELF file and used by the linker during final linking of the assembly.
+I've also enabled dumping of relocation labels (that's the `R_AVR_7_PCREL` stuff) - these are inserted by the compiler make the code relocatable in an ELF file and used by the linker during final linking of the assembly.
 Now that we're probably ready to flash, we can link our code into a binary (thereby resolving those relocation labels) and flash it onto our arduino: